wso2-extensions/esb-connector-reliablemessage/docs/quickstart.md

     <configLocation>repository/conf/cxf/client.xml</configLocation>
 </reliablemessage.init>
 ```
+The parameters that are listed below are required.

 Parameter Name |  Description
 --- | ---
-endpoint | Relevant SOAP backend that implement reliable messaging (i.e. ws-rm)
+endpoint | The SOAP backend that implement reliable messaging (i.e. ws-rm).
-port | Port name in WSDL of the soap service that you would like to send message to.
+port | The WSDL port name of the SOAP service that you would like to send messages to.
-service |  Service name of the soap service
+service |  The service name of the SOAP service.
-soapVersion | Soap version of relevant service
+soapVersion | The SOAP version of relevant service.
-configLocation | CXF Service bus configuration location
+configLocation | The CXF service bus configuration location.

-All of these parameters are required.

-For a service defined in WSDL as follow,
+Define the `GreeterService` WSDL service as follows,
 ```xml
 <service name="GreeterService">
     <port binding="tns:Greeter_SOAPBinding" name="GreeterPort">